Frequently Asked Questions

 - Clothing that sags or is transparent

-- Jewelry or body jewelry (exceptions for wedding rings)
+- Jewelry and body jewelry (exception: one wedding band, no stones)

-- Any hygiene or aerosol products (We will supply items for hygiene needs)
+- Any hygiene/aerosol products (the hospital will supply for hygiene needs)

 Absolutely.
 We follow rigorously enforced laws of confidentiality to protect your privacy.
 To make sure we protect your confidentiality, you will be assigned a patient code at admission.
 Unless the code is given, our staff will not confirm or deny you are here to anyone who may contact the hospital about you.
 A person must provide your patient code to call or visit you.